 The Message Broker uses the same JMS asynchronous queue that the process control uses.
 Once a message is enqueued, it follows the same code path as if it were sent using the process control.
-For more information about publishing using the Message Broker control, see the following figure.
+For more information about publishing using the Message Broker control (see Figure 1-7).